mfansler/TidyGEO/GEOcurate/www/Exclude_Vals_Documentation.md

 ## Excluding values from a column

-You may want to remove some of the values in a column, for example, if you have missing (`NA`) values.
-Excluding a value will take out the entire row that contains that value in the selected column.
+You may want to remove some of the values in a column, for example, you may want to remove missing (`NA`) values.
+Excluding a value will drop the entire row with that value in the selected column.

 You may choose to either remove particular values from the data, or to remove a range of numeric values from the data.